-DNA security, symmetric cryptography, OTP, asymmetric cryptography, BioJava with the emergence of new technologies, the number of threats a user is supposed to deal with grew exponentially.
+With the growth of the information technology (IT) power, and with the emergence of new technologies, the number of threats a user is supposed to deal with grew exponentially.
+For this reason, the security of a system is essential nowadays.
 It doesn't matter if we talk about bank accounts, social security numbers or a simple telephone call.
 It is important that the information is known only by the intended persons, usually the sender and the receiver.